C2SM/git-course/advanced/slides/slides.md

 <!--
 - Using a real repository matters - not a toy example, a site they may well have used already
-- If the room doesn't know it: open the site briefly - many of them are the target audience for this documentation
+- If the room does not know it: open the site briefly - many of them are the target audience for this documentation
 - Make the invitation explicit: if they spot something outdated/missing, this workflow is exactly how they fix it
 - Preview website is the feature that makes contribution comfortable - foreshadow it here, return to it on the automated-checks slide
 -->